Skip to content

 • Loading: DLY.load(filepath) reads a .DLY file into a DLY object (DataFrame subclass).

-• Data Access/Manipulation: Utilize standard pandas.DataFrame methods for analysis and modification.
+• Data Access: Utilize standard pandas.DataFrame methods for analysis and modification.